-Teleoperated transport indeed faces two main inherent challenges which, considering the concurrent timeline for truly automated driving systems, imply that by the time these challenges are cleared (if ever) the maturity of automated driving systems most probably will be such that deployment of truly Connected and Automated Mobility services will present the preferred option over set ambitious application of direct control teleoperation:
+In the longer term, it furthermore is unlikely that teleoperation in its most ambitious application, meaning 'direct control, anytime and anywhere' will materialize.
+Teleoperated transport indeed faces two main inherent challenges which, considering the concurrent timeline for truly automated driving systems, imply that by the time these challenges are cleared (if ever they will be cleared) the maturity of automated driving systems most probably will be such that deployment of truly Connected and Automated Mobility services will present the preferred option over set ambitious application of direct control teleoperation:

-- 1. Roll-out of high-quality 5G will take time and may not be realized everywhere: The roll-out of 5G expected in the next 10 years is unlikely to meet the stringent coverage and quality requirements implied by a 'Direct Teleoperation Anytime Anywhere' form of teleoperated transport.
+1. Roll-out of high-quality 5G will take time and may not be realized everywhere: The roll-out of 5G expected in the next 10 years is unlikely to meet the stringent coverage and quality requirements implied by a 'Direct Teleoperation Anytime Anywhere' form of teleoperated transport.
 The considerable investments in 5G infrastructure indeed may not be realized in low-activity areas where the business case for MNOs is questionable; and even if so, MNOs may not be able to fully meet the stringent quality requirements in terms of uplink capacity everywhere.
-Direct teleoperation therefore may remain limited to areas where it makes sense for MNOs to invest in the required infrastructure. - 2.
-Type-approval of teleoperated vehicles is a strict prerequisite for the roll-out of mass-produced 'direct control teleoperation' enabled vehicles on public roads.
+Direct teleoperation therefore may remain limited to areas where it makes sense for MNOs to invest in the required infrastructure.

+2. Type-approval of teleoperated vehicles is a strict prerequisite for the roll-out of mass-produced 'direct control teleoperation' enabled vehicles on public roads.
 Considering it is not yet on the agenda of the relevant regulatory bodies it is highly unlikely that these types of teleoperated vehicles will be available on the EU market within the next 10-15 years.
+From our assessment, we foresee that it could easily take a decade before the full regulatory process can be finalized, once properly kicked off.